1. Mitsuboshi Belting Ltd.

 Our view on risk management

 With the aim of becoming a “sustainable company,” the Mitsuboshi Belting Group recognizes the importance of risk management and continually works to improve its management systems.
-As a risk management method, we have adopted the concept of "risk and opportunity," which is an ISO requirement.
-Based on that concept, we engage in business activities with strategies, policies, plans, and targets in place and risk management effectively deployed.
-In addition, as part of the plan for FY2023 and beyond, and for the purpose of ensuring thorough risk management across the Group, our risk management regulations will be revised to clearly define a risk management policy, and risk management systems and processes.
+As a risk management method, we have adopted the concept of “risk and opportunity,” which is an ISO requirement.
+Based on that concept, we set strategies, policies, plans, and targets to effectively deploy risk management in our business activities.

 Our approach to risk management